 The magnitude of the force is 1500 kN in the Global X direction.
 The force is transmitted into concrete by Base plate BP1.

 Copy PL9 and change the value to -1500 kN.

 Now, create a Variable load case which represents torsion and shear effects due to eccentric traffic load.
 Name the load case as Shear stress flow from traffic load.

 Add load impulse in the form of Line loads.

 Select(1) the midline curve which represents an area of shear stress flow by torsion.
-As the second step push Consecutive (2) to all curve was indicated and finally Select (3) item finish whole process of assignment the line load on it.
+As the second step push Consecutive (2) to all curves was indicated and finally Select (3) item finish the whole process of assignment the line load on it.

-You cannot forget the shear effects due to eccentric load which are transmitted by the webs of the girder box section.
+You cannot forget the shear effects due to eccentric load which is transmitted by the webs of the girder box section.